Cuban Missile Crisis: Cuba–US relations

 The Cuban government regarded US imperialism as the primary explanation for the island's structural weaknesses.
 The US government had provided weapons, money, and its authority to the military dictatorship of Fulgencio Batista that ruled Cuba until 1958.
-The majority of the Cuban population had tired of the severe socioeconomic problems associated with the US domination of the country.
+The majority of the Cuban population were tired of the severe socioeconomic problems associated with the US domination of the country.
 The Cuban government was thus aware of the necessity of ending the turmoil and incongruities of US-dominated prerevolution Cuban society.
 It determined that the US government's demands, part of their hostile reaction to Cuban government policy, were unacceptable.

 With the end of World War II and the start of the Cold War, the US government sought to promote private enterprise as an instrument for advancing US strategic interests in the developing world.
 It had grown concerned about the expansion of communism.

 In December 1959, under the Eisenhower administration and less than twelve months after the Cuban Revolution, the Central Intelligence Agency (CIA) developed a plan for paramilitary action against Cuba.
 The CIA recruited operatives on the island to carry out terrorism and sabotage, kill civilians, and cause economic damage.
 At the initiative of the CIA Deputy Director for Plans, Richard Bissell, and approved by the new President John F. Kennedy, the US launched the attempted Bay of Pigs Invasion in April 1961 using CIA-trained forces of Cuban expatriates.
 The complete failure of the invasion, and the exposure of the US government's role before the operation began, was a source of diplomatic embarrassment for the Kennedy administration.
 Former President Eisenhower told Kennedy that "the failure of the Bay of Pigs will embolden the Soviets to do something that they would otherwise not do."